anthonybassaf/prometheus_to_csv/README.md

 **Replace 'YYYYMMDD' with the date, 'TABLENAME' with the table name, and 'METRICNAME' with the metric name**

-`python collect_qualif.py --metricdate YYYYMMDD [--tablename TABLE] [--metricname METRIC] [--list] --metricdate YYYYMMDD: Specify the date of the metrics you want to collect.
+`python collect_qualif.py --metricdate YYYYMMDD [--tablename TABLE] [--metricname METRIC] [--list] --startdate YYYYMMDD: Specify the start date of the metrics you want to collect.
+--enddate YYYYMMDD: Specify the end date of the metrics you want to collect.
 --tablename TABLE: Specify a table name if you want only a file for this table.
 --metricname METRIC: Specify a metric name if you want only a file for this metric.
 Note: You must specify a table name if you specify a metric name.
 --list: Lists all the tables and metrics available to collect.`

-The output will be CSV files written in the directory specified in config_qualif.py, and these CSV files will contain the fetched metrics data.
+The output will be CSV files written in the directory specified in `config_qualif.py`, and these CSV files will contain the fetched metrics data.

 ## Dependencies
 Python 3.6+